WarlonZeng/StatsBot/StatsBot/README.md

 Get StaticData (get static champion data) -> Get APIKeyReadyStatus: (if in limit, wait user) -> Search summoner: (get id) -> Get Champion Data (get ranked data).
 I plan to do async callbacks after getting basic functionality down.

+## 8/28/16
+Took me awhile to learn the entirety of asynchronous calls.
+All asynchronous calls are pushed out of the synchronous execution flow.
+The only practical way to get a synchronous to work with asynchronous is through a callback.
+Callbacks after callbacks.
+Holy hell.
+And the asynchronous calls can be performed in parallel too.
+Basically JavaScript being single-threaded and then multi-threaded after finishing single-threaded.
+The async function did not arrive in ES7 2016, I think right now it's at stage 3 or 4 for the proposal.
+So I used promise.then() and ajax.done().

+Feels like I can make a fully distributed system now with C++ multi-threading and js asynchronous events... race condition... concurrency... blah.

 ## Planned features
 ### High-priority:
 * TCP connection via socket.io npm module to livecheck if API key is ready to use (might be done with eventlistener instead).